COVID-19, Ireland and UCD

 All international students studying in Ireland can receive public health services for the testing and treatment of the Covid-19 virus.
 These services are being provided free of charge.
 For further information on what to do if you test positive for COVID-19, please review the information provided by the Health Service Executive (HSE).

-If you don't obtain your second vaccine dose before you leave home, you will need to register with the Irish national Covid-19 vaccination programme on arrival in Ireland to secure your second dose.
-Please make sure you have documentation outlining details of your first dose.
+If you haven't received all vaccines before you travel to Ireland, you will need to register with the Irish national Covid-19 vaccination programme on arrival in Ireland to receive further vaccines.
+Please make sure you have documentation outlining details of your vaccination history.
 To register with our national Covid-19 vaccination programme:

 - If you have a PPS number, you can use the online registration portal to book your vaccination.